Name: Chesley

 Madison County, Kentucky

-was another Coffey family that moved from Wilkes County, North Carolina to
+another Coffey family that moved from Wilkes County, North Carolina to south

 probably closely related to the Chesley Coffey family.

-Coffey was born around 1728.
+was born around 1728.
 He died September 1786.
-He married Elizabeth
+He married Elizabeth Cleveland in

-they moved to Albemarle County, Virginia.
-In 1764, they moved to Amherst
+Albemarle County, Virginia.
+In 1764, they moved to Amherst County, Virginia.
+In

-County, Virginia.
-In 1776, James and his brother, Thomas, moved to Wilkes
+1776, James and his brother, Thomas, moved to Wilkes County, North Carolina.

-family of Chesley Coffey was also quite involved in the Baptist Church.
-So
+of Chesley Coffey was also quite involved in the Baptist Church.
+So strong are

-strong are the parallels between the two families that someone once suggested
+the parallels between the two families that someone once suggested that Joel Coffey

 Chesley